matheuristic/plan9port-config/README.md

 - `Ctrl-h`: Delete previous character
 - `Ctrl-w`: Delete previous word
 - `Ctrl-u`: Delete backwards to start of line
+- `Ctrl-f`: Complete filename or pop up options in a `+Error` window (and warp the pointer to that window if it is newly created)

 ## macOS